 The auxiliary activities budget reflects increased housing occupancy for fall 2013.
-It is expected that the number of students living on campus this fall in residence halls and University-owned apartments will increase for the third consecutive year.
-This fall, 650 more students, an increase of 20 percent, will be living on campus than in the fall of 2010.
+It is expected that the number of students living on campus this fall in residence halls and University-owned apartments will increase by 9 percent to approximately 4,100 students, representing the third consecutive year of increase at the University.
+This fall, 800 more students, an increase of 24 percent, will be living on campus than in the fall of 2010.